 Park Street offers an affordable, experience-based education that helps students learn, socialize and develop while earning a valuable education.
-Our structured remote learning environment provides curriculum designed to keep students engaged while helping them experience the world in which they are living with all its wonders and challenges.
-For parents, Park Street provides the confidence and educational certainty designed to allow student to engage in the curriculum with their peers without a reliance on their parents.
+Our structured remote learning environment provides curriculum designed to engage students while helping them experience the world in which they are living with all its wonders and challenges.
+For parents, Park Street provides the confidence and educational certainty designed to allow student to engage in the curriculum with their peers without relying on their parents.

 Teachers are a team with parents.
 We care as much about students as parents do.